 Hydrogen can either be converted to heat, mechanical or electrical energy instantly, or become an energy carrier and be stored for future consumption.

 The green hydrogen based technology will be welcomed by the public, unlike nuclear power with a stained track history resulting in the decommissioning of stations and project contracts cancellations.

-Not to be undermined however, is the revolutionary aspects of this type of energy generation.
-Most other known energy generation methods is a combination of electrical (electrical to magnetic) and kinetic.
+Most other known energy generation methods is a combination of electrical and kinetic.
 The combination of electrical and electrical energy makes for an energy generation method that is not reliant on the common kinetic motion from turbines harvesting wind, water steam or sea flow.
-That is game changing as it opens doors to a versatile range of energy generation methods and chemical fuel synthesis.
+That, is game-changing!

 Infrastructure Cost & Convenience:

 As with all fuels, cost and convenience in use will determine it success.
-The H2IL Galvanic Enhanced Electrolysis (G.E.E.) technology is an attractive solution to the many obstacles surrounding green hydrogen.
+The H2IL Ion Accelerator is an attractive solution to the many obstacles surrounding green hydrogen.

 Some factors to consider:

 Green hydrogen from conventional electrolysis is very energy intensive.
 To produce just 25% of the worlds future hydrogen energy demand, (excluding industrial applications) around 31,320TWh of electricity would be required to power standard electrolyzers.
 This is more electricity than is currently generated worldwide from ALL sources combined.

 One may argue that this will self-rectify as renewables reduce in cost and more farms are installed.
 However, energy demand will increase into the future as our reliance on fossil fuels reduces.
 Statistics indicate that electrification of the transport sector will place a huge demand on existing grids and energy infrastructure.